-- Ensure an empowering risk-aware approach to partner selection, assessment, monitoring and support. - Support partners to develop their capacity and systems for financial management, and to achieve their own organisational aims as well as meet WaterAid's expectations. - Ensure compliance with legal, statutory and funding obligations, and requirements for best practice. - Ensure the reliability and adequacy of the accounting, internal controls and reporting. - Ensure effectiveness of systems and processes for the review and monitoring of progress of programme/project work, bringing together finance and programmatic aspects. - Support sustainability of programmes and promote mutual accountability in partnerships.
+- Ensure an empowering risk-aware approach to partner selection, assessment, monitoring and support. - Support partners to strengthen their capacity and systems for financial management, and to achieve their own organisational aims as well as meet WaterAid's expectations. - Ensure compliance with legal, statutory and funding obligations, and requirements for best practice. - Ensure the reliability and adequacy of the accounting, internal controls and reporting. - Ensure effectiveness of systems and processes for the review and monitoring of progress of programme/project work, bringing together finance and programmatic aspects. - Support sustainability of programmes and promote mutual accountability in partnerships. - Respond to new ways of working due to a pandemic or crisis e.g. COVID-19.

-1.6 Using the guideline in country programmes
+1.5 Using the guideline in Country Programmes

 Each CP is expected to work in line with the WaterAid partnership approach in their context, evidenced in their country strategy and their operational plan.
-This could include context-specific guidelines for working with partners from a programmatic and financial perspective, using the Global Partnership Framework and Toolkit, as well as this finance guideline to provide overall direction.
+This could include context-specific guidelines for working with partners from a programmatic and financial perspective, using the Partnership Framework and Partnership Toolkit, as well as this finance guideline to provide overall direction.